 - For campers: If setting a tent in wind and one side of the tent is on rock which you can’t push your tent pin into – use string to stretch out to where you can push the pin into dirt – or tie around a big enough rock.

 The Many Uses of Duct Tape

-- When remote and a blister is developing, you can create a friction-less covering with duct tape over the blister—but don’t try to remove it until you get home.
-Warning – don’t put the sticky part over the blister itself, that won’t turn out well!
+- For a developing foot blister, you can create a friction-less covering with duct tape over the blister—but do not try to remove it until you get home.
+Warning – do not put the sticky part over the blister itself, that will not turn out well when you remove it!
 For the part of the tape that goes over the blister, put another piece of tape on the sticky side so that the smooth (i.e. non-sticky) side is facing the blister.
-This will keep any of the sticky adhesive from touching the blister itself, and removing the tape when you get home won’t rip the skin off the blister.
+This will keep any of the sticky adhesive from touching the blister itself and removing the tape when you get home will not rip the skin off the blister.

 - Fix a rip in clothing where you don’t want to be exposed, especially rain gear.

 - Hold a shoe or boot together that is falling apart or patch a boot or shoe hole that is allowing dirt or pebbles in.

 - If you have a colored version (recommended), you can use pieces for a trail marker (breadcrumbs) by taping a piece at intervals along your path for visibility on branches or rocks.
 This can be very useful if you are worried about getting lost.
 Upon return, be sure to collect your markers so that you do not leave a mess behind.

 - Use the sticky side to remove ticks that aren’t too burrowed in – for humans or dogs